Georgian 18kt Diamond & Carnelian Signet Ring

-A signet ring can be represented with an intaglio, which is created by carving below the surface of a stone or by a simple smooth seal.
+A signet ring can be represented by a smooth or engraved seal, or with an intaglio, which is created by carving into the surface of a stone.
 Its purpose would have been to seal the wax of a letter or note.

 This signet ring is particularly beautiful.
 From the Georgian (ca1820) era, this signet ring is made of 18kt yellow gold and has a carved carnelian center.
 The signet center, which is oval in shape, depicts a unique family crest and is deep orange in color.
 On each shoulder of the carnelian is an old Mine Cut diamond which is bezel set in sterling silver.
 The 2 diamonds have an approximate total weight of .10ct tw.
 The underside of the shank is stamped “B” and “750”, while the underside of the mounting has a stunning engraved design.
 This fabulous ring would make a beautiful addition to any collection!